ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   if a method has a signature like `somethingAsync(...)` then the new stage is executed by _the default asynchronous facility_.
 *   if a method has a signature like `somethingAsync(..., Executor)` then the new stage is executed by the supplied `Executor`.

-If stages are independent and so can be executed in parallel, the asynchronous execution can give a significant performance improvement (of course if you have enough processor cores).
-However, if tasks are short (hundreds of milliseconds), then context switching between threads can introduce significant overhead.

 Note that _the default facility_ and _the default asynchronous facility_ are specified by `CompletionStage` implementations, not by the interface itself.
 Looking ahead, the `CompletableFuture` implementation of the `CompletionStage` interface uses the thread that completes the stage as _the default facility_ and `ForkJoinPool.commonPool()` as _the default asynchronous facility_.

+>If stages are independent and so can be executed in parallel, the asynchronous execution can give a significant performance improvement (of course if you have enough processor cores).
+However, if tasks are short (hundreds of milliseconds), then context switching between threads can introduce significant overhead.

 ### Methods to handle exceptions

 Synchronous computation can be completed normally or exceptionally.
 To recover from these exceptions, it’s possible to use a `try-catch` statement.
 Asynchronous computation can be completed normally or exceptionally as well.
 But because the pipelined stages can be executed in different threads, it’s impossible to use a `try-catch` statement in one thread to catch an exception thrown from another thread.

 The `CompletionStage` interface has special specifications to handle exceptions.
-Each stage has two completion types of equal importance, the normal completion, and the exceptional completion.
+Each stage has two completion types of equal importance: the normal completion and the exceptional completion.
 If a stage completes normally, the dependent stages start executing.
-If a stage completes exceptionally, all dependent stages complete exceptionally as well, unless there is an exception recovery method in the pipeline.
+If a stage completes exceptionally, all dependent stages complete exceptionally, unless there is an exception recovery method in the pipeline.

 If it’s necessary to perform some action, when the previous stage completes either normally or exceptionally, then the method  `whenComplete` should be used.
 A `BiConsumer` argument of the `whenComplete`method is called when the previous stage completes either normally or exceptionally and allows to read both the result and the exception, but doesn’t allow to modify them.